apache/infrastructure-svnauthz/README.md

   ```
 * the daemon will write a new set of output authz files at startup;
   watch the debug output for the `WRITE_FILE:` lines
-* then you can check whether you made breaking changes, or just
+* then you can check[1] whether you made breaking changes, or just
   minor acceptable changes (after stopping the daemon with ^C, or in
   another window):
   ```